Ecological Economics MSc

 Career opportunities

-There is an increasing demand for professionals with an interdisciplinary understanding of economics as it applies to real-world environmental and social problems.
+The demand is growing for forward-thinking professionals who can demonstrate their understanding of economics and how it applies to real-world environmental and social problems.

-This Masters degree is ideal if you are looking to build upon a previous degree in the social or natural sciences, by developing an understanding of economics.
+This Masters degree is ideal if you’re looking to build upon a previous social or natural sciences degree, by developing an understanding of economics.
 It’s designed to equip you with both a conceptual and applied understanding of critical issues in economics and sustainability.

-You’ll learn the skills to pursue a successful career in government, business, or in a non-governmental organisation.
-Many of our graduates also pursue a research career and continue on to a PhD.
+You’ll learn the skills to pursue a successful career in government, business, or an NGO.
+Many of our graduates also pursue a research career and study for a PhD.

 Careers support